 Furthermore, make sure to check out our event pages after the event.
 Here, we deck out the pages with photo galleries, candid interviews, panel highlight videos, podcasts, PowerPoint presentations and more.
 (Some examples: Everybody Comes From Away: Art, Politics & 9/11 with Center Theatre Group, and Digital Cooperation via Multi-Stakeholder Diplomacy with the Embassy of Sweden in the U.S.)

 In response to our growing audience that cannot attend CPD events in-person, we launched a SoundCloud account to host the Public Diplocast, which amplifies the messages shared by PD experts convened by CPD and partners.
 Below is an example from a presentation at the above-mentioned event on digital cooperation delivered by Fadi Chehadé, CPD Advisory Board Member and appointee to the UN Secretary General's High-level Panel on Digital Cooperation, who spoke about diminishing public trust in technology and new possibilities for horizontal models of digital cooperation.

 When CPD sends students abroad, we encourage them to create original multimedia stories to share their experiences broadly with our global audience.
 View all videos here!

 MPD Student Fellow Nikki Burnett created this documentary-style video about a behind-the-scenes tour of the Dutch Embassy in Brussels, which showcased the embassy's design-thinking approach to a modern workplace.

 After each CPD event, we want to keep the conversation going.
-While we still publish full-length event videos, such as this one below from our recent partnership with Pew Research Center on the future of soft power, we also invest in short, shareable clips to ensure wider dissemination of the kind of thought leadership we are proud to get behind.
+While we still publish full-length event videos, we now also invest in short, shareable exclusive clips to ensure wider dissemination.
+Below is one from our recent partnership with Pew Research Center on the future of soft power.

 (Video by Félicia Tapia.)